Author: Ric Cavieres

 - RPA is applied digital technology that helps automate a series of back-office, manually intensive, structured human tasks that constitute a process or sub-process.
 For example, processing and paying invoices.

-- RPA increases the speed and improves the accuracy of processes that it is applied to, while reducing costs.
+- RPA increases the speed and improves the accuracy of processes that it is applied to while reducing costs.

-- Bots shouldn’t be viewed a threat to human jobs rather is improves the Employee Experience.
+- Bots shouldn’t be viewed as a threat to human jobs rather is improves the Employee Experience.
 It takes over repetitive and manual human tasks thus ‘taking the robot out of humans’ allowing people to focus on more valuable, cerebral and rewarding activities.

 - AI (Artificial Intelligence) machine learning applied to processes to make them intelligent – Intelligent Automation (IA) along with driving decision making is at the other end of the spectrum to RPA.
 AI is intelligent because it can think.
 RPA cannot think or learn things that have not been implicitly programmed through the UI.

 - RPA is the gateway technology to Digital Transformation (DX) and Innovation because of the ease and speed of implementation from a Proof-of-Concept (PoC) through to a prototype and scaled to implementation.

 At OZ, we are experienced in helping clients like you adopt RPA that results in decreased costs, improved accuracy, and better employee experience and engagement.
 Our approach is to assess your processes and develop a plan that determines and sequences which processes will drive the highest ROI when converted to RPA.
 We then work with you to develop and implement your new RPA platform and measure the realized ROI.